algorithmica-org/algorithmica/content/english/hpc/number-theory/montgomery.md

 \bar{x} = x \cdot r \bmod n
 $$

-Computing this transformation involves a multiplication and a modulo — an expensive operation that we wanted to optimize away in the first place — which is why we don't use this method for general modular multiplication and only long sequences of operations where transforming numbers to and from the Montgomery space is worth it.
+Computing this transformation involves a multiplication and a modulo — an expensive operation that we wanted to optimize away in the first place — which is why we only use this method when the overhead of transforming numbers to and from the Montgomery space is worth it and not for general modular multiplication.

 <!-- Note that the transformation is actually such a multiplication that we want to optimize, so it is still an expensive operation.
 However, we will only need to transform a number into the space once, perform as many operations as we want efficiently in that space and at the end transform the final result back, which should be profitable if we are doing lots of operations modulo $n$. -->